nginx/nginx/ECH-build.md

 ### BoringSSL

-BoringSSL is also supported by curl and also supports ECH, so to build with that, instead of our ECH-enabled OpenSSL:
+BoringSSL is also supported by NGINX and also supports ECH, so to build with that, instead of our ECH-enabled OpenSSL:

 ```bash